akai10tsuki/mkvbatchmultiplex/README.rst

     or download the source

-macOS 10.14 Dark theme won't work.
+macOS 10.14 Dark theme MKVToolNix has to be version 29.0.0+

 Usage
 =====